whispir/openapi/docs/Getting started/Authentication.md

 You will require both of these in order to make requests to the API.

+> /AUTH ENDPOINT.....

 ## Obtain an API key

 ### I am a Whispir customer
 If you're a Whispir customer with access to Workflows by Whispir, you can obtain an API key through the Workflows platform by following the steps outlined [here](https://help.whispir.com/en/articles/4940972-api-keys-portal).

-If you're a Whispir customer using Whispir Classic, please reach out to your friendly support team and they'll will provide you with an API key.
+If you're a Whispir customer using Whispir Classic, please contact your Whispir account manager or the [Whispir Support Team](mailto:support@whispir.com) to obtain an API key.

 ### I am not yet a Whispir customer